Pharaoh's Tomb

-Pharaoh's Tomb is an MS-DOS platform game created by George Broussard and published by Apogee Software.
+Pharaoh's Tomb is an MS-DOS platform game created by George Broussard (misspelled as "Broussad") and published by Apogee Software.

 The game uses CGA graphics based on the FAST (Fluid Animation Software Technology) engine.
 Notoriously, objects' positions are determined by their bounding volumes, not their pixel-precise positions on screen.

 The game was re-released in 2015 on Steam with support for Windows and macOS.

 Plot

 The protagonist, Nevada Smith (a play on Indiana Jones), is an archaeologist and adventurer who is exploring an Egyptian pyramid, hoping to find the Pharaoh's Tomb and get evidence of his findings.

 Gameplay

 In each level, the player navigates and avoids obstacles by jumping or falling, evading or killing enemies, and find keys to exit each level.
 Nevada Smith has no life bar, and is killed instantly when he touches enemies or traps.
 Nevada Smith can collect coins and masks for extra points.
 Lethal obstacles include pyramid-themed traps, such as blocks that fire projectiles when Smith passes in front of them, wall spikes, ceiling spikes, floor spikes, moving spikes, and wind.
 Navigational challenges include moving platforms and elevators.
 Bonus points are randomly concealed in some bricks, which are awarded when hit from below.
 Occasionally, Smith will become invisible, where only his hat will be visible.
 The game contains many dead ends as 'traps' where Smith can become permanently stuck, forcing the player to either quit or reload a saved game.
 Collecting manuscripts will cause blocks to appear (though they are occasionally traps), and invisible triggers will cause blocks to disappear (usually activated around masks).
 Collecting an 'F' will temporarily freeze all enemies and traps.
 Collecting 5 masks earns the player 11,000 points and collecting 100 coins earns the player an extra life.